reasonwithoutrestraint/site/Original/Metaethics/My moral understanding.md

     - We may be capable of revising our normative discourse (e.g. see judgments of epistemic rationality).
 5. Normative Truth:
     - Existence Internalism:
-        - If A ought to X because of reason R, then A's awareness of R will motivate A to X insofar as A is rational.
+        - X is a normative reason for A iff X would be a motivating reason for A insofar as A is rational
         - Thus, R is a reason for agent A if and only if R is the upshot of informed rational deliberation.
     - Possible theories:
         - Ideal dispositionalist